kasper-piskorski/docs/pages/overview/downloads.md

 keywords: setup, getting started, download
 last_updated: August 10, 2016
 tags: [getting_started]
-summary: "Setup guide for MindmapsDB"
+summary: "
+This is a list of Mindmaps releases.
+It's the place to come to download the most recent versions of MindmapsDB."
 sidebar: home_sidebar
 permalink: downloads.html
 folder: overview
 ---

-# Downloads

-This is a list of Mindmaps releases.
-It's the place to come to download the most recent versions of MindmapsDB.
-If you want to look at our code, we are on Github [here](TO DO).

 ## Download Mindmaps